bxparks/AceTimeClock/README.md

     * when using [EpoxyDuino](https://github.com/bxparks/EpoxyDuino)

-A special version of the `Clock` class called the `SystemClock` provides an auto-incrementing "epoch seconds" that can be access very quickly and cheaply across all Arduino compatible systems.
+A special version of the `Clock` class called the `SystemClock` provides an auto-incrementing "epoch seconds" that can be accessed very quickly and cheaply across all Arduino compatible systems.
 At a minimum, it should handle at least 10 requests per second, but the current implementation should be able to handle 1000 to 1M requests per second, depending on the processor.